shahsanket2107/Stock-Trading-Application/res/SETUP-README.txt

 Now you can run the main method and it will work just as running the jar file.

+These are the steps to run the jar file

+1. Open the res folder in cmd.
+2. Write the command java -jar Assignment6.jar
+3. You will get a prompt -> Enter 1 for text-based view and 2 for GUI view.
+So, if you press 1 your text-based view would work and if you press 2 you will enter GUI view.
+4. Now once you enter GUI view, you will be prompted to enter your name.
+5. Once you enter your name, the GUI menu would pop up with all the options.
+You can choose any option and the program will run perfectly.

 -------------Till Assignment 5 i.e. the Text - based view-----------------------

 After running the jar file if you would directly like to run flexible portfolio methods for assignment-2